Our Story: Student Learning with Outdoor Classroom and Vegetable, Pollinator, and Orchard Gardens

 Natural Areas, Orchard, and Arbor Day Tree Planting

 In 2007 trees belonging to the school were mistakenly bulldozed as adjoining property was cleared for a shopping center.
 As a result, 125 native trees and shrubs were planted along the east property line to recreate a natural area next to the school.
 An orchard was also created in 2007 along the boundary line of the shopping center.
-There about 20 fruit trees now provide food for the 5th grade math, science, and organic garden program in addition to serving as a wildlife habitat with chimney swift tower, purple martin houses, bird feeders, and bird bath.
-Other projects include the following: a weather station, informational signs on campus, and an annual tree planting by the 5th graders for Arbor Day.
+There are a number of fruit trees that provide food for the 5th grade math, science, and organic garden program in addition to serving as a wildlife habitat with chimney swift tower, purple martin houses, bird feeders, and bird bath.
+Other projects include the following: informational signs on campus, and an annual tree planting by the 5th graders for Arbor Day.

 Funding and 501.c.3 Nonprofit Status